aizawalab/neurobio/content/ja/post.bk/20200429/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-We started to jold weekly lab meeting for progress report and journal club online over zoom.
-This is because we hesitate to make members gathered at the same room to have lunch meeting.
-I found the online meeting still work fine and us be familiar with it after several trials.
+We started to hold weekly lab meeting for the progress report and journal club online over zoom.
+This is because we tried not to make members gathered at the same room to have lunch meeting.
+I found the online meeting still worked fine and we are getting familiar with it after several trials.
 Photo by Campaign Creators on Unsplash.

 #Neurobiology #Hiroshima #Brain #神経 #広島 #脳